baselime/docs/observability-as-code/reference/queries.md

         - P99(@duration)
         - COUNT

-      # Optional: The filters to apply to matching events when running the query.
+      # Optional: Filter events based on additional criteria
-      # Default: Will not apply any filters on the query.
+      # Default: Will not apply any filters on the query
       filters:
         - "@type := REPORT"

+      # Optional: If multiple filters are provided, defines how to combine them
+      # Default: Will filter only events that match all the criteria specified in filters
+      filterCombination: AND # Possible values: AND, OR

+      # Optional: Split results of the calculation based on the value of a specific attribute
+      # Default: Will not do any group by.
+      groupBy:
+        - type: string # Possible values: string, number, boolean
+        - value: "@memorySize"
 ```

 ## Query calculations